 The DDH organised panel discussions at the 24-hour Conference on Global Organized Crime.
-In 2021 a panel “Exploring the debate in Africa” aimed at providing broader picture of the drug issue in Africa and how it impacts development.
-In 2022 a panel “Africa and Drugs: Rewriting the Tale?” presented the research, fieldworks, and policy analyses of the forthcoming special issue of the JIED dedicated to African drugs markets and policies.
+In 2021, a panel titled “Exploring the debate in Africa” aimed at providing broader picture of the drug issue in Africa and how it impacts development.
+In 2022 a panel titled “Africa and Drugs: Rewriting the Tale?” presented the research, fieldworks, and policy analyses of the forthcoming special issue of the JIED dedicated to African drugs markets and policies.

 Focusing on expanding its online presence the DDH produced series of podcasts explaining the role of African continent in global illicit economy, complicity of the drug issues and how to facilitate multidimensional responses on a regional and local level.

 By convening the Drugs and Development Task Force (DDTF), the DDH provides an ongoing involvement and discussion space for interested scholars and experts from Africa, Latin America, Asia, and the Western Balkans.

 Stay tuned – watch, listen, read and follow us on Twitter!

 The Journal of illicit Economies and Development Special Issue: Environmental Impacts of Illicit Economies

 This Special Issue of the Journal of illicit Economies and Development seeks to enhance the evidence basis and understanding of the environmental impacts of illicit economies beyond traditional crime-focused indicators.